Sheffield Quakers share a way of life, not a set of beliefs. Acknowledge yours and everyone's unique value with us at our next meeting for worship.

 About Sheffield Quakers

-We believe each person is uniquely valuable and there is something of God in everyone.
-This is a divine spark to be nurtured and protected.
+We are ordinary people (official name is Religious Society of Friends) who share a way of life, not a set of beliefs.
+We do believe each person is uniquely valuable and there is something of God in everyone, a divine spark to be nurtured and protected.

 Quaker Values